GillesArcas/numsed/analysis/Adding and subtracting digits with sed.md

 s/1\d(\d)/0\1/
 ```

-To finish on a colorful note, the following figures illustrates the working of the snippets by highlighting the string constructed with the second subst: \3 in blue, \5 in green, \4 in magenta.
+To finish on a visual note, the following figures illustrates the working of the snippets by highlighting the string constructed with the second subst: \3 in blue, \5 in green, \4 in magenta.
 The digits extracted in third subst are furthermore highlighted with a yellow background.
 Two first columns are additions, two last columns are subtraction.

 ![addsub](addsub.jpg)